f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

    |image27|

 #.
-You can verify the password was changed by opening an SSH session
+You can verify the password has been changed by opening an SSH session
     OR by logging into TMUI (HTTP GUI) to BIG-IP-A in a Chrome browser tab.

 #. **Repeat the procedure above to change the password back to** ``admin``